 Contemporary City: Politics, Society, Art

-An international, interdisciplinary group of lecturers from different fields within social sciences and humanities (philosophy, political theory, cultural studies, research methodologies, etc.) is responsible for conceptualization and realization of this MA study program.
+An international, interdisciplinary group of lecturers from different fields within social sciences and humanities (philosophy, political theory, international relations, cultural studies, research methodologies, etc.) is responsible for conceptualization and realization of this MA study program.
 Their extensive experience in teaching and research, as well as their social and public engagement fully support objectives and high quality standards of the program.

 Our department organizes two international summer schools.
 Summer school courses carry 5 ECTS, and can be taken by MA students as electives.

 International Summer School in Comparative Conflict Studies